Catania

 Go to Catania (Sicily)

-Feasting at the Foot of Mount Etna
+Feasting at the foot of Mount Etna

 Rooftop Bar with View

-Above the City’s Rooftops
+Above the city’s rooftops

 Far away from traffic noise, and removed from all the excitement on the piazzas.
 A warm breeze blows over from the sea.
 To the north, the clouds pass over Mount Etna, which feels close enough to touch here.
 And your “granita”, the typical Sicilian sorbet made from sugar syrup and lemon juice, is slowly melting on your spoon.
 Che bella serata!
 This is the kind of evening you could enjoy in an elegant ambience at the Etnea Roof Bar on the seventh floor of the Hotel Palace Catania.
 The historical building, which was constructed at the start of the 20th century, is situated just a few minutes from Catania Cathedral and the Massimo Bellini opera house.